wangxufire/awesome-stars/README.md

 - [magnetX](https://github.com/youusername/magnetX) - 资源搜索型软件 macOS OSX magnet
 - [squirrel](https://github.com/rime/squirrel) - 【鼠鬚管】Rime for macOS
 - [WeChatTweak-macOS](https://github.com/Sunnyyoung/WeChatTweak-macOS) - A dynamic library tweak for WeChat macOS - 首款微信 macOS 客户端撤回拦截与多开
-- [HexFiend](https://github.com/ridiculousfish/HexFiend) - A fast and clever hex editor for Mac OS X
+- [HexFiend](https://github.com/HexFiend/HexFiend) - A fast and clever hex editor for macOS
 - [iReSign](https://github.com/maciekish/iReSign) - iReSign allows iDevice app bundles (.ipa) files to be signed or resigned with a digital certificate from Apple for distribution.
 This tool is aimed at enterprises users, for enterprise deployment, when the person signing the app is different than the person(s) developing it.
 - [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [aria2gui](https://github.com/yangshun1029/aria2gui) - Aria2GUI for macOS